alexamies/chinesedict-js/README.md

 [chinesedictdemo.appspot.com](https://chinesedictdemo.appspot.com).

 ## Customize the Dictionary
+A very small demo dict is provided with this project.
+It is too small to be any practical use.

-You can customize the module with your own dictionary, HTML content, and styles.
+You can customize the module with your own dictionaries, HTML content and styles.
-The dictionary should be structured the same as the example words.json file provided.
+The dictionary should be structured the same as the example words.json files provided.
 If you have not got your own dictionary then you can use the [NTI Buddhist Text Reader Project](https://github.com/alexamies/buddhist-dictionary), or [Chinese Notes](https://github.com/alexamies/chinesenotes.com)